It is a sad fact that less than one in ten people who suffer a cardiac arrest outside of hospital will survive,

 A second defibrillator has been installed at the Village Hall on Main Street.
 This second machine has been purchased and installed by the Village Hall Committee.

 The Parish Council and the Village Hall Committee offered CPR training to all the residents of Calver who wished to receive it during July 2017.
-We intend to offer further sessions in 2018.
+We intend to offer further sessions once the current Covid-19 emergency ends.

 If you were unable to attend one of the 2017 sessions, and would like to be kept informed about future training then please join our mailing list here.